Self-Analysis and Self-Disciplin

 Even in the Advaita-Teachings of Shankara can these four elements be found.
 Above them is AKASHA, and above all are Brahman and Parabrahman.

-Even modern psychology knew the 4 Elements as the four main types of man : ( Choleric, Sanguinic, Melancholic und Phlegmatic) and has put this teaching aside now.
+Even modern psychology knew the four elements as the four main types of man : (Choleric, Sanguinic, Melancholic und Phlegmatic) and has put this teaching aside now.
 In buddhism these four elements are symbolized by the STUPAS with the flame of akasha - which come from a time before buddha Gautama, with the syllables Kha , Ra , Ha , Wa und A.

-They contain besides bids and rules mantric exercises which have the purpose to clean and open the body and soul for higher forces and remove primitive und very negative elements - the beginning of a process of sincerity.
+The first two steps of Ashtanga - Yoga are Yama and Niyama (with Svadhyaya).
+They contain besides bids and rules mantric exercises, which have the purpose to clean and open the body and soul for higher forces and to remove primitive und very negative energies and elements - the beginning of a process of sincerity.

-The Hatha Yoga Pradipika mentions these steps in 'Asanas 16,17'.
+The Hatha Yoga Pradipika mentions these rules in 'Asanas 16,17'.

 Traditionally a guru only accepted disciples which had reached step 6 of the Universal PATH.

-The process of the 22 steps can bee seen as a process of cycles of the four elements or cycles of the 7 rays ( 7 planets ).
+The process of the 22 steps can and has been looked at as a process of cycles of the four elements or of cycles of the 7 rays ( 7 planets ).

-These rays and elements have a polarity ( our material light has a polarity as well ) , and therefore they have creative and destructive aspects independend from Maya.
-In the occult scriptures live "devas" and "asuras" in the mental plane. , who are able to use these forces - and many other beings exist in the other planes.
+These rays and elements have a polarity (also our material light has an electromagnetic polarity ) , and therefore they have creative and destructive aspects independend from the destructive characteristics Maya as essence of the material worlds.
+In the occult scriptures live "devas" and "asuras" in the mental plane, who live from and are able to use these forces, and many other beings exist in the other planes.
 But in this context we only look at the unpersonal attributes.

 Here a short translated extract from Franz Bardon : Initiation into Hermetics ; A Course of Instruction of Magic Theory and Practice (Brotherhood of life), pg.
 37 etc.